bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 * 15% - charcoal
 * 10% - Sulfur -->

 "Three quarter potassium nitrate.
-The rest is split three/fifth of charcoal, and two/fifth sulfur".
+The rest is split three/fifth of charcoal, and two/fifth sulfur" Smearchuckle had said.

 Apparently this was what the twins used as "black powder", as they called it.
 Very fitting, of cause.
 It was a fine powder, but to think it could have the effect to send up rockets was very new to Adrex.
-And if it could be make an actual explosion, then Adrex had just what he wanted for his mobile trap.
+And if it could make an actual explosion, then Adrex had just what he wanted for his mobile trap.
 Just take a barrel, stomp in some of this black powder, and it would fly in the direction you held it?

 *Marvelous*, Adrex thought to himself, as he headed towards the shop.